top of page

 Tell stories that kids will clutch and clamor for.
 On repeat.

-For grade-schoolers, build in hearty doses of wonder, wild and whimsy.
+For grade-schoolers, administer hearty doses of wonder, wild and whimsy.

-And how great if books can provoke fresh perspective.
+And how great if books can provoke new perspectives!

-For young adults, sure, stories can be a balm.
+For young adults stories can be a balm.

 But they are ËšË–‧✧*.‧m a g i c .˖‧✧*Ë– first, remember.